OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dealing-with-images-from-drupal.md

 The new part is the `image: field_image` section of the GraphQL query, and the line to pass the resulting new data down to the `Recipe` component.
 Here's what it does.

-- field_image is the image field configured in Drupal.
-When the recipe was imported into GraphQL Gatsby downloaded the image, and inserted the data about the image on-disk into the `localFile` field.
+- `field_image` is the image field configured in Drupal.
+When the recipe was imported into GraphQL, Gatsby downloaded the image, and inserted the data about the image on-disk into the `localFile` field.
-- gatsby-transform-sharp recognized the image field and created the the corresponding `childImageSharp` node.
-Which we can use in combination with the GraphQL functions from gatsby-plugin-sharp.
+- *gatsby-transform-sharp* recognized the image field and created the the corresponding `childImageSharp` node, which we can use in combination with the GraphQL functions from *gatsby-plugin-sharp*.
 - The `fluid()` function returns fluid sizes (in width) for the image.
 If the max width of the container for the rendered markdown file is 800px, the sizes would then be: 200, 400, 800, 1200, 1600, 2400 – enough to provide close to the optimal image size for every device size / screen resolution.
 You can control the sizes by specifying arguments to the function.
-You'll want to include a `maxWidth` parameter at a minimum, which is the max width that the image's container will ever be.
+You'll want to include a `maxWidth` parameter at a minimum, which is the maximum width that the image's container will ever be.
-- Finally, `...GatsbyImageSharp` is a GraphQL fragment that pairs with the `Link` component from the gatsby-image plugin.
-It's a shortcut for specifying what data we want from the functions return values and what shape we want it in.
-(Note: because of this fragment in our query this query will not work in the GraphiQL IDE anymore.)
+- Finally, `...GatsbyImageSharp` is a GraphQL fragment that pairs with the `Link` component from the *gatsby-image* plugin.
+It's a shortcut for specifying what data we want from the function's return values and what shape we want it in.
+(Note: because of this fragment in our query, this query will not work in the GraphiQL IDE anymore.)
 - The data returned from GraphQL is passed down to the `Recipe` component with this line `image={recipe.relationships.image}`.

 ## Render the image

-In *src/Components/Recipe/Recipe.js* update the `Recipe` component to output an `Img` component.
+In *src/Components/Recipe/Recipe.js*, update the `Recipe` component to output an `Img` component.

 First import the `Img` component: